vignettes/Ramos_MultiAssayExperiment.Rmd

 ## assays() - convert ExperimentList to a SimpleList of matrices

-## exportClass() - save all data to files
+## exportClass() - save data to flat files

-These objects contain most unrestricted TCGA assay and clinical / pathological data, as well as material curated from the supplements of published TCGA primary papers at the end of the colData columns:
+These objects contain most unrestricted TCGA assay and clinical / pathological data, as well as some curated data from the supplements of published TCGA primary papers at the end of the colData columns:

 ## [1] 92 822